Skip to content

 Implementation Fees are intended to fund the operation of the program including payments to service providers, infrastructure development, public communications, state oversight costs, legal, IT and administration.

 We are committed to providing our Members and Participants guidance on Extended Producer Responsibility (EPR) and sharing best practices to ensure fulfill compliance obligations and promote environmental stewardship.
-As part of that commitment, we will be conducting Producer Webinars and posting the replays for reference and sharing.
+As part of that commitment, we conduct Producer Webinars on a regular basis and post the replays for reference and sharing.

 Visit the Webinar Replays page to watch past webinars and download copies of the presentation decks.